nwjs/npm-installer/README.md

 > You may use `npm view nw versions` to view the list of available versions.

+For more options, see the Options table below.

 ## Usage

 Add a script in your `package.json`: